cylc/cylc-doc/src/user-guide/running-workflows/task-job-states.rst

     =======================================================     ===========

+.. _n-window:

 Windows on the Workflow
 =======================

-Cylc graphs can be very large or even infinite in extent, so the UI often can't display all the tasks at once.
-Instead, it displays a moving *window* on the graph, out to ``n`` graph edges from current active tasks.
+Cylc graphs can be very large or even infinite in extent.
+The UI can't display all the tasks at once, so it displays a :term:`window` or view of the workflow centered on current active tasks and extending ``n`` graph edges out from them.

-The ``n = 0`` window includes only active tasks, where "active" means:
+The ``n = 0`` or *active task* window includes:

 - ``preparing`` tasks
 - ``submitted`` and ``running`` tasks - i.e. those with active jobs
-- ``waiting`` tasks, that are waiting on:
+- ``waiting`` tasks, that are "actively waiting"[1]_ on:

   - :ref:`clock triggers <Built-in Clock Triggers>`
   - :ref:`external triggers <Section External Triggers>`
   - :ref:`internal queues <InternalQueues>`
   - :ref:`runahead limit <RunaheadLimit>`

-- finished tasks retained as *incomplete* by the scheduler:
+- finished tasks retained as *incomplete*, in expectation of user intervention:

   - ``submit-failed`` tasks, if successful submission was not *optional*
   - ``succeeded`` or ``failed`` tasks that did not complete *expected outputs*